The information contained here are subject to change. Chinese History Digest is not responsible or liable if any changes should occur.

 Old Dragon's Head (Laolongtou)

-Laolongtou is famous throughout China as the place where the Great Wall meets the sea.
-The Laolongtou Scenic Area is located about 5 km southeast of the town of Shanhaiguan.
-The main parts of the section of the Great Wall that you will see here were built in 1381 AD.
+Old Dragon's Head (Laolongtou) is famous throughout China as the place where the Great Wall meets the sea.
+The Laolongtou Scenic Area is located about 5km southeast of the town of Shanhaiguan.
+The main parts of the section of the Great Wall that you will see here were built in AD 1381.
 That includes the Ninghai Fortress area that you will see first when you enter this popular tourist site through the North Gate.
 This is where the Chinese soldiers that once defended the Great Wall lived, trained and fought to repel invading armies.
 You will see some typical structures of a military garrison here such as a training ground, commander's office and commanding platform, military camp and even some temples.

 Jiaoshan Great Wall

 Entrance Ticket Prices